FACULTY RESEARCH INTERESTS

 School for the Environment, email@example.com

-Dr. Helen Poynton’s research focuses on applying genomics to better understand sub-lethal effects of environmental pollutants and uncover molecular biomarkers that can be used to detect environmental pollutants and understand their bioavailability.
-Her focus areas include: 1) Developing molecular biomarkers as detection tools for emerging contaminants including nanoparticles and use them to understand the bioavailability of nanoparticles in environmental matrices and 2) Using genomics to understand the molecular pathways affected by environmental pollutants including metals, nanoparticles and pesticides and relate them to whole organism or population level effects.
+Dr. Helen Poynton’s molecular ecology and molecular ecotoxicology research focuses on applying genomics to better understand sub-lethal effects of environmental pollutants and uncover molecular biomarkers that can be used to detect environmental pollutants and understand their bioavailability.
+Her focus areas include: 1) Developing molecular biomarkers as detection tools for emerging contaminants including nanoparticles and use them to understand the bioavailability of nanoparticles in environmental matrices and 2) Using genomics to understand the molecular pathways affected by environmental pollutants including metals, pharmaceuticals, nanoparticles, and pesticides and relate them to whole organism or population level effects.
+Since arriving at UMass Boston in fall of 2010, Dr. Poynton has developed a strong, externally funded research program, which actively integrates undergraduate students into funded projects.

 Dr. William Robinson

 School for the Environment, firstname.lastname@example.org

 Dr. William Robinson’s research addresses functional mechanisms in aquatic toxicology, particularly those processes involved in metal uptake, depuration, sequestration and internal transport.
 This work focuses on two groups of marine organisms - bivalve molluscs (mussels and clams) and tunicates (ascidians).
 His research group is investigating several mechanisms (physiological, biochemical and molecular) that bivalve molluscs and tunicates utilize in response to specific metals.
 Ongoing and past studies have addressed metal bioavailability, detoxification and the circulatory transport of metal ion complexes in both bivalves and tunicates.
 Current work also examines the uptake and internal sequestering of endocrine disrupting chemicals and the affect that ocean acidification will have on marine mussels.

 Dr. Randi Rotjan